huggingface/transformers/docs/source/en/main_classes/quantization.md

 Note that in this case, you don't need to specify the arguments `load_in_8bit=True`, but you need to make sure that `bitsandbytes` and `accelerate` are installed.
 Note also that `device_map` is optional but setting `device_map = 'auto'` is prefered for inference as it will dispatch efficiently the model on the available ressources.

-### Advanced usecases
+### Advanced use cases

 This section is intended to advanced users, that want to explore what it is possible to do beyond loading and running 8-bit models.

 #### Offload between `cpu` and `gpu`

-One of the advanced usecase of this is being able to load a model and dispatch the weights between `CPU` and `GPU`.
+One of the advanced use case of this is being able to load a model and dispatch the weights between `CPU` and `GPU`.
 Note that the weights that will be dispatched on CPU **will not** be converted in 8-bit, thus kept in `float32`.
 This feature is intended for users that want to fit a very large model and dispatch the model between GPU and CPU.

 First, load a `BitsAndBytesConfig` from `transformers` and set the attribute `llm_int8_enable_fp32_cpu_offload` to `True`: